slowernews/wisdom-tldr/README.md

 > *'Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand.' -- Chinese proverb*

 > *'Welcome the attacks of your enemies for how much they improve your work and toughen you up.'*

+> *'The difference between theory and practice: in theory, there's no difference between theory and practice; in practice, there is.' -- Van de Snepscheut*

 <!--
 deliberated practice